sgoadhouse/ferm2mqtt/README.md

 WantedBy=multi-user.target
 ```

 Remember to update MQTT_IP, my_username, my_password, calibration constants and change the PATH variable in the script above.

+For the TILT calibration values:
+* 'temp' is a simple additive value to use to correct the raw value (calTemp = rawTemp + 'temp')
+* 'sg_raw_lo' is the uncalibrated value reported by Tilt when floating in pure water
+* 'sg_ref_lo' is to be 1.000, the gravity value of pure water
+* 'sg_raw_hi' is the uncalibrated value reported by Tilt when floating in wort of a known gravity
+* 'sg_ref_hi' is the actual gravity of the wort as measured by a calibrated instrument

 Then update your service,

 ```
 sudo systemctl reload-daemon